-- Students who have an emergency situation, life event or a temporary condition inhibiting/restricting their ability to attend school may be granted an academic LOA not to exceed 180 consecutive calendar days in any 12-month period. - There must be a reasonable expectation that the student will return from the academic LOA. - An academic LOA must be requested in writing on the required form, signed and dated by the student and accompanied by third-party documentation that specifies the reason for the request. - An academic LOA request without supporting documentation requires the authorization of the Executive Director of Academic Operations. - Students requesting an academic LOA must be making Satisfactory Academic Progress (SAP) at the time of the request.
+- Students who have an emergency situation, life event or a temporary condition inhibiting/restricting their ability to attend school may be granted an academic LOA not to exceed 180 calendar days in any 12-month period. - There must be a reasonable expectation that the student will return from the academic LOA. - An academic LOA must be requested in writing on the required form, signed and dated by the student and accompanied by third-party documentation that specifies the reason for the request. - An academic LOA request without supporting documentation requires the authorization of the Executive Director of Academic Operations. - Students requesting an academic LOA must be making Satisfactory Academic Progress (SAP) at the time of the request.

-- Any student whose academic LOA was the result of an illness, hospitalization, trauma or pregnancy must submit a signed and dated release from a healthcare provider stating that the student is physically, mentally and/or emotionally able to provide direct nursing care to patients without restrictions for return. - The College Registrar, in consultation with the Executive Director of Academic Operations, makes the final determination regarding granting an academic LOA. - Students are not eligible for an academic LOA during the first 14 days of their first Arizona College of Nursing course.
+- Any Core student whose academic LOA was the result of an illness, hospitalization, trauma or pregnancy to return must submit a signed and dated release from a healthcare provider stating that the student is physically, mentally and/or emotionally able to provide direct nursing care to patients without restrictions. - The College Registrar, in consultation with the Executive Director of Academic Operations, makes the final determination regarding granting an academic LOA. - · Students are not eligible for an academic LOA during the first 14 days as a student at Arizona College of Nursing.

 Students who fail to return from an academic LOA will be dropped from the program.
+A student that is inactive is not eligible for a grade of Incomplete.
+Incomplete grades at the time of withdrawal will be moved to fail.
 If a student is granted an academic LOA and subsequently cannot return within 180 days, the student will be withdrawn from the program as soon as Arizona College of Nursing becomes aware the student is not returning.
 Students who are unable to continue within the required timeframe must follow the policy "Program Readmission/Re-entry."